DJCodeRepo/rock-paper-scissors/README.md

 # rock-paper-scissors
 Rock Paper Scissors Game for The Odin Project

 This project was created to practice javascript basics.
+The game is played inside the console.